 Tax avoidance and evasion in Thailand

-Thailand has been cracking down on tax avoidance and increasing transparency; it made its first tax information exchanges under the AEOI scheme in 2023, signing up to the Convention on Mutual Administrative Assistance in Tax Matters (CRS) in 2020.
+Thailand has been cracking down on tax avoidance and increasing transparency; it made its first tax information exchange under the AEOI scheme in 2023, signing up to the Convention on Mutual Administrative Assistance in Tax Matters (CRS) in 2020.

 Tax fines and penalties

-Penalties are levied against individuals and companies who don’t adhere to Thailand’s tax rules.
+Penalties are levied against individuals and companies that don’t adhere to Thailand’s tax rules.
 Regarding minor offenses, a fine of ฿2,000 applies to taxpayers who file their return late, plus a penalty surcharge of 1.5% of the tax due per month.
 If you’re granted an extension, this penalty halves to 0.75%.
 For corporate tax returns, the fine is ฿4,000 and a 1.5% surcharge.

 If you’re suspected of tax evasion through fraudulent means (e.g., filing an incorrect return to understate your liability), you could face penalties ranging from ฿2,000–200,000 and imprisonment of between three months and seven years.